Soledad High School

 Soledad High School is a public secondary school located in Soledad, California, United States.
 A part of Soledad Unified School District, it was opened in 1999 and is the largest high school in south Monterey County, serving grades 9 through 12.
 In 2023, the school had approximately 1,534 students.
 The Monterey County Free Libraries Soledad Branch is located on the school's north-west part of campus, serving the high school as well as the public.
 Soledad High School's mascot is the Aztec Warrior.
-The school is being run by its seventh principal in 15 years.